4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
-**CAUTION**: Use Rev A2 for MX, flipped transistor in A1.
-SMK and ALPS Rev A1 does not have this issue.
-Revision B1 have been tested and fixes made in B2.
-B2 should be safe to use, but not prototyped yet.
+**CAUTION**: Revision B2 is fully tested and works.
+If you want to use Revision A: Use Rev A2 for MX or Rev A1 for SMK and ALPS.
+Rev A1 MX has a flipped transistor.

 ## Software:
 - Link to zmk-fork: https://github.com/4pplet/zmk-config